edgelesssys/constellation/docs/docs/workflows/config.md

 </tabItem>
 <tabItem value="gcp" label="GCP">

-You must be authenticated with the [GCP CLI](https://cloud.google.com/sdk/gcloud) in the shell session.
+You must be authenticated with the [GCP CLI](https://cloud.google.com/sdk/gcloud) in the shell session with a user that has the [required permissions for IAM creation](../getting-started/install.md#set-up-cloud-credentials).

 ```bash
 constellation iam create gcp --projectID=yourproject-12345 --zone=europe-west2-a --serviceAccountID=constell-test